sadra-hatami/Mathematics-Toolbox/README.md

 ✅ Educational and practical at the same time

 ✅ Helps students prepare for school examinations

-✅ Eliminates the need for multiple mathematical applications

 ✅ Modern graphical user interface built with Python & PyQt5